-Long term debit consists of various loans from the Federal Home Loan Bank.
+Long term debt consists of various loans from the Federal Home Loan Bank.
 Repayment structures vary, ranging from monthly installments, annual payments or upon maturity.
 Interest payments are due monthly.
-Total borrowings were \$25.5 million excluding \$0.7 thousand for fair value related to the acquisition for December 31,2019 and there were no outstanding borrowings for 2018.
-The advances were secured by \$42.1 and \$14.9 million of mortgage loans as of December 31, 2019 and 2018, respectively under a blanket collateral agreement.
+Total borrowings were \$18.0 million excluding \$164 thousand for fair value related to the acquisition for December 31, 2020 compared to \$25.5 million excluding \$0.7 thousand for fair value for December 31, 2019.
+The advances were secured by a pledge of \$38.0 and \$42.1 million of mortgage loans as of December 31, 2020 and 2019, respectively under a blanket collateral agreement.